Applications for Fall 2020 UPREPs will be accepted until March 30, 2020.

 Required Skills & Interest: The student should be interested in Shakespearean performances and researching these performances.
 The student should be familiar with searching for items using electronic databases and Evans Library’s LibCat and Get It For Me systems.
 The student needs to be able to use Microsoft Word and Google Drive (including spreadsheets).
 Although reading knowledge of a foreign language isn’t required, it’s useful for this project.
 A detail-oriented, intellectually curious student would be best for this position.

-Description: Continued development of an online database of all adaptations of the Old English epic, Beowulf.
-At present the database contains about 450 entries and can be seen at beowulf.dh.tamu.edu.
+Description: Continued development of an online database documenting all adaptations of the Old English epic, Beowulf.
+At present the database contains about 575 entries and can be seen at beowulf.dh.tamu.edu.

-Student Involvement: The work will include information gathering and fact-checking, with additional tasks being formulated to fit the student’s interests and abilities.
+Student Involvement: The work will include information gathering and fact-checking, with additional tasks being formulated as needed and as may fit the student’s interests and abilities.

-Required Skills & Interest: The project requires a detail-oriented person who can keep good records and manage tasks in a highly organized way.
+Required Skills & Interest: The project requires attentiveness to detail, the ability to keep good records, and aptitude for managing tasks in a highly organized way.
 An interest in medieval literature is helpful but not necessary.

-Benefits to Student & Faculty: The benefit to me is continued development of this major research project, which I hope to complete in 2020.
-The student will benefit from direct engagement with ongoing faculty research, with the possibility of an ENGL 485 built around little-known Beowulf materials in modern pop culture.
+Benefits to Student & Faculty: The benefit to me is continued development of this major research project.
+The benefit to the student is direct engagement with ongoing faculty research, with the possibility of an ENGL 485 built around little-known Beowulf materials in modern popular culture.